sg1705/linkrun/README.md

 When building angular application for production, we should make sure that we are passing `--env=prod` flag to `ng build`. `npm run build:prod` passes the environment flag.

-1. Build for product `npm install && cd client && npm install && cd .. && npm run build:prod`
+1. Build for product `npm install && cd client3 && npm install && cd .. && npm run build:prod`
 2. Change the environment variable in app.yaml to `production`
 3. List projects `gcloud config list`
 4. Set Project `gcloud config set project prod-linkrun`